 |Can the employee delete an expense?|

 If this is a card expense, it depends on whether you are using Corporate or Personal liability.
 Corporate liability will prevent deletion, and Personal liability will allow them to delete.
-You can find more on our help doc about managing card preferences.
+You can find more on our Community post about managing card preferences.

 How do I reconcile company card transactions?